OVertsim/LVPV/README.md

 2. H. Shimodaira, *Approximately unbiased tests of regions using multistep-multiscale bootstrap resampling*, The Annals of Statistics, 32 (2004), 2616–2641.
 3. G. Csardi, T. Nepusz, *The igraph software package for complex network research*, InterJournal, Complex Systems 1695 (2006)
-4. D. Melo, G. Garcia, A. Hubbe, A. P. Assis and G. Marroig, *EvolQG - An  package for evolutionary quantitative genetics* F1000Research, 4 (2015): 925
+4. D. Melo, G. Garcia, A. Hubbe, A. P. Assis and G. Marroig, *EvolQG - An  package for evolutionary quantitative genetics*, F1000Research, 4 (2015): 925